THURSDAY, 1 OCTOBER 1942

 and P-400s (a detachment of the 339th begins operating from Guadalcanal); the

 67th, 68th and 70th Fighter Squadrons are transferred to the 347th Fighter

 Group; the 67th is based on New Caledonia with P-39s and P-400s but is operating

 from Guadalcanal; the 68th is based on Tongatabu with P-39s and P-40s;

 and the 70th is based in the Fiji with P-39s.

-Efogi and Myola Lake, P-40s strafe the Efogi-Buna trail, B-25's hit a bridge
+Efogi and Myola Lake, P-40s strafe Efogi on the Kokoda Trail, B-25's hit a bridge

 at Wairopi, and a lone B-17 bombs a camp on the Kumusi River.

 SUNDAY, 4 OCTOBER 1942